curtispuetz/pypp-docs/docs/transpiler_features/proj_info_json.md

 # proj_info.json

 In your projects `.pypp` directory, you will have a `proj_info.json` file.
-There is some configuration parameters in here that can control the Py++ transpiler behavior.
+There are configuration parameters in this file that control the Py++ transpiler behavior.

 ```json
 {